tehmaze/classified/README.md

 ## Requirements

-Classified is suitable for Python 2.4 - Python 2.7.
+Classified is suitable for Python 2.6 - Python 2.7.
 With little effort it could be ported to Python 3.x as well.

 Required:
 *  [Python 2.6 - 2.7](http://python.org/)

+The current reporting code will not work on Python version 2.4 or 2.5, because we rely on [PEP 3101](http://www.python.org/dev/peps/pep-3101/) compatible string formatting.

 ## Requirements (optional)